Sudhanshu-Taneja/golang/README.md

 # Arrays

 Arrays are stored in square brackets same as python.
 But, unlike python, the size of arrays in go is fixed.

+# Slices

+A slice a dynamically sized, flexible view into an array.